buccaneerai/bottlenose/docs/contributing/creating_operators.md

 ## 2. Test it
 All operators (and modules) in Bottlenose should be accompanied by at least one corresponding unit test.
 These tests are currently written using [Mocha](https://mochajs.org), [Chai](https://www.chaijs.com/api/) (for syntactic sugar) and [Sinon](https://sinonjs.org) (mocks, spies and stubs).
 Unit tests should check that operators are conforming to their expected contract with external software.
 Tests should cover core functionality, foreseeable use cases, things which are likely to break and bugs which have occurred in the past.

 Whenever feasible, unit tests in Bottlenose use the [marble testing syntax](https://rxjs-dev.firebaseapp.com/guide/testing/marble-testing) included in RxJS (starting in version 6).
-To simplify syntax a bit, tests in `rxjs-stats` typically use [rxjs-marbles](https://github.com/cartant/rxjs-marbles).
-(But it's more what you call guideline than actual rules.)
+To simplify syntax a bit, tests in Bottlenose typically use [rxjs-marbles](https://github.com/cartant/rxjs-marbles).
+(This is more what you call guidelines than actual rules.)
 Here's an example:

 ```js
 // src/operators/mean.test.js